Hygrocybe conicoides - Dune Waxcap

 Hygrocybe conica blackens all over as soon as it reaches maturity.

-Hygrocybe laeta is smaller. usually darker, and has decurrent gills.
+Gliophorus laetus is smaller and has greyish decurrent gills.

 Hygrocybe intermedia is very similar but usually more orange and has a fibrous, non-greasy cap that does not smell soapy when squashed.